immunant/IA2-Phase2/docs/compartmentalizing_dav1d.md

   To detect errors around function pointers and their wrapped call gates types.
 * `-DIA2_PERMISSIVE_MODE=1`:
   If we want permissive mode, or we can disable it.
+  Note that this is a `#define` we added to `dav1d` specifically to make it easier to selectively `#include <permissive_mode.h>`, which is the normal IA2 way of turning on permissive mode.

 For global link args, we add these: